"As an internationally recognized

-To make it even more difficult to decipher, some are remarkable speakers with a pitiful online presence and some have very little speaking experience and a knockout website.
+To make it even more challenging to decipher, some are remarkable speakers with a pitiful online presence, and some have minimal speaking experience and a knockout website.
 It's easy to make the wrong choice.

-However, consider great speakers like Nelson Mandela, Martin Luther King or Eleanor Roosevelt and you recall motivational speeches have the power to change lives.
+However, consider great speakers like Nelson Mandela, Martin Luther King, or Eleanor Roosevelt, and you know that motivational speeches have the power to change live

 Is your goal to create a memorable experience?
-Audiences today need inspiration and hope, a convention is a right time to lift them up with a memorable and impactful motivational speaker.
+Audiences today need inspiration and hope; a convention is a right time to lift them with a unique and impactful motivational speaker.
 In this case, you can hire a funny motivational speaker or a powerful storyteller.
-Funny Motivational speakers use humor to elevate emotions and bring the room together with shared humor.
+Funny Motivational speakers use humor to elevate emotions and bring the room together with shared laughter.

-Motivational speakers can also be storytellers who have climbed mountains, overcome cancer or were born with a disability, they can use their story to inspire others.
+Motivational speakers can also be storytellers who have climbed mountains, overcome cancer, or were born with a disability, and they can use their stories to inspire others.

 Is your goal to Inform the Audience?
-You may need to hire a content-rich motivational speaker who is relevant to your current industry and issues.
-If you have a certain timely message you need to get across, an industry expert could be your best choice.
-They can deliver the maximum amount of information relevant to issues the audience face.
+You may need to hire a motivational speaker or content expert who is relevant to your current industry and issues.
+If you have a particularly timely message you need to get across, an industry expert could be your best choice.
+They can deliver the maximum amount of information relevant to the issues the audience face.

-Generally, the earlier the better.
-High demand keynote speakers will be booked well in advance, so it helps to get them on your calendar.
-Also, the sooner you book a speaker the sooner you can start to promote and market them.
-Once you wrap up your current convention, it's a good time to start considering next years headline speakers.
+The earlier, the better.
+High demand keynote speakers will be booked well in advance, so you need to get them on your calendar.
+Also, the earlier you hire a motivational speaker, the sooner you can start to promote and market them.
+Once you wrap up your current convention, it's a good time to start considering next year's headline keynote speakers.

-Today, it's not uncommon to have calls from committee members or meeting planners looking for motivational speakers for meetings only 60- 90 days out.
-Although it may not be too late, it's going to be more difficult to secure agendas, develop themes and marketing that close to the finish line.
+Today, it's not uncommon to have calls from committee members or meeting planners looking to hire a motivational speaker for meetings only 60- 90 days out.
+Although it may not be too late, it's going to be more challenging to secure agendas, develop themes, and marketing that closes to the finish line.

 Decide on your Budget

 Motivational speakers have a diverse fee range.
 Most of them don't charge by the hour or the audience size.
 Instead, they charge a flat fee to speak at your event.
-Many speakers will charge differently based on length of the program ranging from the keynote( 45 - 90 minutes) to a half day or full day workshop.
+Many keynote speakers will charge differently based on the length of the program ranging from the keynote( 45 - 90 minutes) to a half-day or full-day workshop.

-Novice professional speakers can charge a few thousand dollars and experienced speakers may charge $10,000-$50,000 or more.
-Thus, it helps to set a budget so that you don't waste time searching for speakers that are out of your price range.
+Novice professional speakers can charge a few thousand dollars, and experienced speakers may charge $10,000-$50,000 or more.
+Thus, it helps to set a budget so that you don't waste time searching to hire a motivational speaker that is out of your price range.

 Many association meetings earmark around $5,000- $10,000 for a keynote speaker.
 For this investment, you can find some good quality speakers for your event.

-The right motivational speaker for an audience with a strong memorable message that impacts the group is worth the investment.
-Consider the size of your audience: the larger the group, the more people will be impacted, also the more money you can charge.
+The right motivational speaker for an audience with a strong, memorable message that impacts the group is worth the investment.
+Consider the size of your audience: the larger the group, the more people will be affected, also the more money you can charge.

-After years of reviewing post-convention evaluations, most often the memorable part of any meeting is the motivational speaker.
+After years of reviewing post-convention evaluations, most often, the memorable part of any meeting is the keynote speakers.

-Also, consider most industry meetings are stacked with dry and heavy content.
-People can only absorb so much information, they need a break from content to be inspired, laugh and interact with their colleagues.
-Motivational speakers can balance your content and make it more meaningful and memorable.
+Also, consider most industry meetings stacked with dry and heavy content.
+People can only absorb so much information; they need a break from content to be inspired, laugh, and interact with their colleagues.
+Hiring a Motivational Speaker can balance your content and make it more meaningful and memorable.

-Thus, whether a motivational speaker is worth it or not really depends on the speaker.
-Make sure you hire a motivational speaker who has a unique perspective and doesn't just repeats generic things we have all heard before.
-Make sure they know your audience, have a relevant message and can deliver it with confidence and energy.
+Thus, whether hiring a motivational speaker is worth it or not depends on the speaker.
+Make sure you hire a motivational speaker who has a unique perspective and doesn't just repeat generic things we have all heard before.
+Make sure they know your audience, have a relevant message, and can deliver it with confidence and energy.

 The National Speakers Association has over 3,400 members, who get at least 20 paid gigs a year.
-If you are hiring a speaker make sure they have a lot of experience.
+If you hire a motivational speaker, make sure they have a lot of experience.